liuzihe02/obs/README.md

 # A Comparison of Hallucination Detection Tools and Research

 We benchmark industry hallucination detection tools against each other and current research methods.
 We use the [HaluBench](https://huggingface.co/datasets/PatronusAI/HaluBench) annotated examples to benchmark various hallucination detection tools on these samples, hence a black-box evaluation on prompts and answers only.
+An overview of observability providers and hallucination detection methods is available [here]()

 ## Results